caiocutrim/cp-oh-my-zsh-theme/README.md

 3. You can use the makefile to automatic install the theme on your .oh-my-zsh directory installation

 4. If you use gnome-terminal you need to set the terminal font to DejaVu Sans Mono for Powerline and the width of this font is 12.
+You can easily do this in the terminal profile options menu on ubuntu.

 5. And finally configure the theme in your **~/.zshrc** file: